aleris/griddlers/README.md

 according to numbers at the side of the grid to reveal a hidden picture.
 It is based on popular Nonograms pen and paper game.
 The game is also known as Paint by Numbers, Picross or Pic-a-Pix.

+Is a client side web app only.
+It saves progress in local storage.

 ## Dev